 For example, seniors without driving capabilities can shop for groceries and schedule their delivery, or connect with extended family via video chat when they’re unable to travel.

 Whether you’re a senior citizen looking for a new internet provider or a relative trying to connect an older user, you’re likely looking for a reliable network at an affordable price.
-While discounts on internet for seniors aren’t as common as grocery or retail discounts, there are still plenty of ways for elderly internet users to save money on their connection.
+While senior discounts for internet aren’t as common as grocery or retail discounts, there are still plenty of ways for elderly internet users to save money on their connection.
 By using these tips, you can score low-cost internet for seniors without the hassle.

 We’ve listed some providers with low-cost internet plans and programs below.
 Check our low-income internet guide for more providers with low-cost options.